-Yesterday I said something about that Aaron Sorkin Masterclass, and told you where the master learned his craft.
+Yesterday I told you about where the master learned his craft.
 Today we’ll learn about scene structure from my favourite Sorkin scene.
 And you’ll be surprised, as you may have missed it.

 Sometimes I watch a movie and a week later I have forgotten everything, except for one single scene.
 Do you have that, too?
 Invariably, this happens more often with movies that have an unusual narrative structure.